efficient/libcuckoo/README.md

 There are numerous flags you can pass to `CMake` to set which parts of the repository it builds.

+`-DCMAKE_INSTALL_PREFIX`
-- `-DCMAKE_INSTALL_PREFIX` will set the location where the libcuckoo header files are installed
+: set the location where the libcuckoo header files are installed

+`-DCMAKE_BUILD_TYPE`
-- `-DCMAKE_BUILD_TYPE` will enable different types of build flags for different purposes
+: enable different types of build flags for different purposes

+`-DBUILD_EXAMPLES=1`
-- `-DBUILD_EXAMPLES=1` will tell `CMake` to build the `examples` directory
+: tell `CMake` to build the `examples` directory

+`-DBUILD_TESTS=1`
-- `-DBUILD_TESTS=1` will build all tests in the `tests` directory
+: build all tests in the `tests` directory

+`-DBUILD_STRESS_TESTS=1`
-- `-DBUILD_STRESS_TESTS=1` will build all tests in the `tests/stress-tests`
+: build all tests in the `tests/stress-tests` directory

-  directory.
+`-DBUILD_UNIT_TESTS=1`

-- `-DBUILD_UNIT_TESTS=1` will build all tests in the `tests/unit-tests`
+: build all tests in the `tests/unit-tests` directory
-  directory.

-- `-DBUILD_SPECIFIC_BENCHMARKS=1` will build all benchmarks in the `tests/specific-benchmarks` directory.
+`-DBUILD_UNIVERSAL_BENCHMARK=1`

-- `-DBUILD_UNIVERSAL_BENCHMARK=1` will build the universal benchmark in the `tests/universal-benchmark` directory.
+: build the universal benchmark in the `tests/universal-benchmark` directory.
 This benchmark allows you to test a variety of operations in arbitrary percentages, with specific keys and values.
-You can specify which keys and values with `-DUNIVERSAL_KEY` and `-DUNIVERSAL_VALUE` respectively, and if you want to add support for a new table, you can switch the table with `-DUNIVERSAL_TABLE`.
+Consult the `README` in the benchmark directory for more details.

 So, if, for example, we want to build all examples and all tests into a local installation directory, we'd run the following command from the `build`